• Skip to primary navigation

 5. Roll out the dough.
 Cut the dough into 4 equal pieces and work with one piece at a time covering the other pieces so they don't dry out.
 Press down to form a disc just thin enough to be fed through the pasta machine's widest setting (0 or 1 depending on your pasta machine).
 Feed the dough through the rollers while turning the crank.
 If needed, lightly dust both sides of the pasta sheet with flour and fold it like a letter (bringing in the two ends to the middle) to form a more even rectangle.
 Feed the pasta sheet back through the rollers on (0 or 1) until it is long and rectangular in shape.
 Set the adjustment knob to 1 and pass the pasta sheet through one time.
 Set the adjustment knob to 2 and pass the pasta sheet through one time.
 Set the adjustment knob to 3, pass the pasta sheet through one time, and continue adjusting the knob setting and passing the dough through until you've reached the desired thickness (the recommended thickness setting is typically number 6 for fettuccine, tagliatelle, ravioli, lasagna, etc.

 6. Cut the desired pasta shapes.
-Attach the pasta shape cutter attachment and run the sheets of pasta through them, sprinkle them with semolina (or other flour) and shape them into a bird’s nest, or hang them on a pasta drying rack. *Alternatively, you may roll up the rectangular sheets of pasta and cut them into the desired thickness for fettuccine or pappardelle, etc. If making lasagna, leave the sheets just as they are or trim them to the desired length.
-If using immediately, allow the noodles to dry for at least 10 minutes before boiling (or layering uncooked into lasagna).
-Enjoy!
+Attach the pasta shape cutter attachment and run the sheets of pasta through them, sprinkle them with semolina (or other flour) and shape them into a bird's nest, or hang them on a pasta drying rack. *Alternatively, you may roll up the sheets of pasta and cut them into the desired thickness for fettuccine or pappardelle, etc. If making lasagna, leave the sheets just as they are or trim them to the desired length.
+If using immediately, allow the noodles to dry for at least 10 minutes before boiling (or layering into uncooked into lasagna) and, Enjoy!

 Notes

 • Do not use cold eggs straight out of the refrigerator.
 Let them warm up to room temperature first.
+You can speed up this process by covering cold eggs in hot tap water until warmed to the proper temperature.

 • Do not add salt to the dough.

-• Never wash your pasta machine with water because when flour and water mix it acts like glue and can clog up the rollers.
+• Never wash your pasta machine with water because the water and flour will act like glue and can clog up the rollers.

 • Prep Time: 30 minutes